-Elena Conley, Network Officer at the Mary Reynolds Babcock Foundation, coordinates and manages relationships and grants portfolios in Arkansas, Tennessee and North Carolina for the Foundation.
 Before coming to MRBF, Elena was an organizer with the Beloved Community Center of Greensboro, which focuses on economic and social justice issues.
-There, she led several teams and campaigns, including Beloved's civic engagement and get-out-the-vote campaigns, as well as their internship and service learning program.
+There, she led several teams and campaigns, including Beloved's civic engagement and get-out-the-vote campaigns, as well as their leadership development program.